 This continuing pharmacy education activity was planned to meet the needs of pharmacists practicing in ambulatory care.

-As healthcare moves rapidly towards value and outcome based care, ambulatory care pharmacist practice models are in greater demand than ever before.
-Limited experience in the field with starting and optimizing ambulatory care pharmacist practice models leads to a need for expedited implementation with coaching and mentorship support to ensure successful, rapid expansion of these models.
+As healthcare moves rapidly towards value and outcome based care, pharmacist practice models are in greater demand than ever before.
+Limited experience in the field with starting and optimizing pharmacist practice models leads to a need for expedited implementation with coaching and mentorship support to ensure successful, rapid expansion of these models.

-The Ambulatory Care Advancement Coaching (ACAC) program is a series of interactive workshops with a focus on targeted implementation and advancement of ambulatory care practice throughout the program.
-Participants will commit to an ambulatory care implementation or optimization project with specific activities to be completed between sessions.
-ACAC will also focus on sharing project outcome successes and elevating participants’ work with both pharmacy and non-pharmacy communities through PSW platforms.
+The Ambulatory Care Advancement Coaching (ACAC) Conference will focus on targeted implementation and advancement of patient care services.
+Participants will commit to a patient care service implementation or optimization project.
 Peer to peer diffusion and collaborative sharing will be leveraged.
-This program bridges the gap between current and desired ambulatory care pharmacy practice.
+This program bridges the gap between current and desired pharmacy practice.

-In this activity, key components of ambulatory care practice implementation and optimization will be reviewed.
+In this activity, key components of service implementation and practice optimization will be reviewed.
 Specific areas of focus include environmental analysis, defining pharmacist role, credentialing, privileging, scope of practice, collaborative practice agreements, ensuring competency, outcome measures, billing, practice implementation, overcoming resistance, outcomes analysis, practice refinement, and creation of a business plan for resources.
-The coaches will also provide personalized mentorship to assist participants in planning their ambulatory care advancement projects.
+The coaches will also provide personalized mentorship to assist participants in planning their projects.